apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/architecture.md

 title=Architecture
 type=page
 status=published
+tags=core
 ~~~~~~

-The following is a short list of high-lights of Sling:
+The following is a short list of highlights of Sling:

 * **[OSGi](#osgi)** &mdash; The Sling application is built as a series of OSGi bundles and makes heavy use of a number of OSGi core and compendium services.
 * **[Sling API](#sling-api)** &mdash; To implement content based Web applications with Sling, an API has been defined, this extends the Servlet API and provides more functionality to work on the content.